DanyangDai/Website/content/home/about.md

 # Biography

 Danyang Dai(Daidai) is a graduated student from Monash University studying Accounting and Finance.
+Will be doing Master of Applied Econometrics in Melbourne University in 2019.